 - Then, use a scrub brush to scrub the area gently.

-- The vinegar will help to break down the blood and make it easier to remove.
+- Vinegar will help to break down the blood and make it easier to remove.

-- Once you’ve removed as much blood as possible, rinse the area with clean water and dry it completely.
+- Once you’ve removed as much blood as possible, rinse the area with clean water and dry it thoroughly using a towel.

 What is the standard size of a deep freezer?